astoeckel/libfoxenunit/README.md

 * `EXPECT_TRUE(is)`, `ASSERT_TRUE(is)`<br/>Checks for `is` evaluating to the boolean expression `true`
 * `EXPECT_FALSE(is)`, `ASSERT_FALSE(is)`<br/>Checks for `is` evaluating to the boolean expression `false`
 * `EXPECT_NEAR(should, is, err)`, `ASSERT_NEAR(should, is, err)`<br/>Ensures that the difference between `should` and `is` is smaller or equal to `err`.

+`EXPECT` macros are used to print an error message and mark a test as failed if the given condition is not fulfilled.

+`ASSERT` macros do the same, but will also stop executing this particular test.
+Usually `ASSERT` is only used if failing this condition would make it impossible to continue with the test.

 ## FAQ about the *Foxen* series of C libraries